gastmeier/zeromq.ts/README.md

 ### ZMQ messages

 You can subscribe to messages using a certain filter.
-It is not

 ```typescript
 zmq.subscribe('') // registers to all messages